Rolakamin/Telecom-Customer-Churn-Analysis/README.md

 After Data Transformation
 Final Columns: 41 columns (added 3 new columns through feature engineering)

+**Feature Engineering is the process of creating new columns (features) from existing raw data to make it more useful for analysis and machine learning.**

 New Columns: Age Group, Tenure Range, Customer Value Tier

 ### Dataset Details